-Upon request by the student, or at the discretion of the Director of the Graduate Program, copies of a student's written examination answers will be returned to students who have failed a written examination.
+Upon request by the student, and at the discretion of the Graduate Chair, copies of a student's written examination answers will be returned to students who have failed a written examination.
 This return of exams will be made under the following limited circumstances:

-- 1. Only for students who have failed an exam for the first time and are not involved in a rewrite; - 2.
-Only after all rewrites have been completed among those students who took the exam; - 3.
-Only for "clean" copies of the original exam answers with no grader marks or comments; - 4.
+- a.
+Only for students who have failed the exam for the first time and who ask for a copy; - b.
+Only for "clean" copies of the original exam answers with no grader marks or comments; - c.
 Only for personal use by the student.